ytazz/vnoid/index.md

 The robot traverses the athletic field from the starting position to the goal.
 Performance is evaluated by reached landmark and elapsed simulation time.

+### Dance

+The robot performs dancing that requires whole-body motion.
+How to evaluate the quality of the dance performance is T.B.D.

 <!--
 ![field](fig/field_athletics2022.png "Athletics Field")
 -->